 Before you apply, you need to get written approval from the landowner of the property you are proposing to go closer to.
 For example, Council or the Department of Conservation.

-If you’re not sure who the landowner is, contact a duty planner on 06 356 8199 or visit our Customer Service Centre on the Square between 10.30am and 3pm during the week.
-It’s always good to bring as much information as you can about the site you’re talking about, and details about what you are proposing to do.
+If you're not sure who the landowner is, contact a duty planner on 06 356 8199 or visit our Customer Service Centre on the Square.
+It's always good to bring as much information as you can about the site you're talking about, and details about what you are proposing to do.

 Make sure you give the affected party accurate information and site plans so they know what they are approving.
 For example, clearly showing the dimensions of the structure you are proposing and the distance between it and the shared boundary.